Jigoku/Acer-GN246HL-linux/README.md

 # Acer-GN246HL-linux
 Some information about using an Acer GN246HL monitor on Linux with nVidia lightboost.
+I have spent hours searching the web n order to setup this monitor within Linux, and hope that i can save some other peoples time by writing up my findings, and solutions.

 ## Background
 Oh boy, was this a hassle.